HassanFasseh/HassanFasseh/README.md

 # Hi, I'm Hassan 👋

-Final-year AI & Data Science engineering student at EMSI, Morocco.
+Final-year AI & Data Science engineering student at **[EMSI](https://emsi.ma/)**, Morocco.
 I build data and ML systems end to end — from pipelines and models through to deployment and monitoring.

 I care about the parts that make systems actually work in production: correct validation, idempotent pipelines, calibrated models, and catching data problems before they ship.